oklahomer/go-sarah/README.md

 [![Join the chat at https://gitter.im/go-sarah-dev/community](https://badges.gitter.im/go-sarah-dev/community.svg)](https://gitter.im/go-sarah-dev/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 # Introduction
-Sarah is a general purpose bot framework named after author's firstborn daughter.
+Sarah is a general-purpose bot framework named after the author's firstborn daughter.

-While the first goal is to prep the author to write Go-ish code, the second goal is to provide a simple yet highly customizable bot framework.
+This comes with a unique feature called "stateful command" as well as some basic features such as command and scheduled task.
+In addition to those fundamental features, this project provides rich life cycle management including _**[live configuration update](https://github.com/oklahomer/go-sarah/wiki/Live-Configuration-Update)**_, _**[customizable alerting mechanism](https://github.com/oklahomer/go-sarah/wiki/Alerter)**_, _**automated [command](https://github.com/oklahomer/go-sarah/wiki/CommandPropsBuilder)\/[task](https://github.com/oklahomer/go-sarah/wiki/ScheduledTaskPropsBuilder) (re-)building**_, and _**[panic-proofed concurrent command/task execution](https://github.com/oklahomer/go-sarah/wiki/Worker)**_.

+Such features are achieved with a composition of fine-grained components.
+Each component has its own interface and a default implementation, so developers are free to customize their bot experience by replacing the default implementation for a particular component with their own implementation.
+Thanks to such segmentalized lifecycle management architecture, the [adapter component](https://github.com/oklahomer/go-sarah/wiki/Default-Bot-and-Adapter) to interact with each chat service has fewer responsibilities comparing to other bot frameworks;
+An adapter developer may focus on implementing the protocol to interacting with the corresponding chat service.
+To take a look at those components and their relations, see [Components](https://github.com/oklahomer/go-sarah/wiki/Components).

 # IMPORTANT NOTICE
-This is the second major version of go-sarah.
-If you are using the previous version of it, take a look at [Mitrating from v1.x to v2.x](https://github.com/oklahomer/go-sarah/wiki/Mitrating-from-v1.x-to-v2.x) to migrate to the newer version.
+This is the second major version of `go-sarah`.
+If you are using the previous version of it, take a look at [Migrating from v1.x to v2.x](https://github.com/oklahomer/go-sarah/wiki/Migrating-from-v1.x-to-v2.x) to migrate to the newer version.

 # Supported Chat Services/Protocols
 Although a developer may implement `sarah.Adapter` to integrate with the desired chat service,